probeldev/niri-float-sticky/README.md

-# Niri Float Sticky
+# Niri Sticky Float

-This utility is designed to automatically move floating windows to the active workspace in the [niri](https://github.com/YaLTeR/niri) Wayland compositor.
+*A utility to make floating windows visible across all workspaces in [niri](https://github.com/YaLTeR/niri) — similar to "sticky windows" in other compositors.*

+## Why?
+Niri doesn’t natively support global floating windows.
+This tool forces float windows to persist on every workspace, mimicking the `sticky` behavior from X11/Wayland compositors like Sway or KWin.

 ## Installation